In general, Secure Socket Layer(SSL/X509) certificates are used to:

-From an issuer perspective there are three certificate types:
+From an issuer's perspective, there are three certificate types:

 - Certificate Authority (Root CA) certificates are those owned and managed by certificate authorities (CAs).
-CAs are entities that issues digital certificates.
+CAs are entities that issue digital certificates.

-- Intermediate certificates are certificates granted to a company or by a company to a subordinate division.
-Intermediate certificates can be used by themselves but are often use to sign lower level intermediate certificates or end certificates.
+- Intermediate certificates are granted to a company or by a company to a subordinate division.
+Intermediate certificates are often used to sign lower level intermediate certificates or end certificates.

-- End certificates are certificates that are created by a individual company from one of their intermediate certificates for individual use.
+- Entity certificates are created by an individual or a company from one of their intermediate certificates for individual use.

 Certificate chains are groupings of certificates.
-Okta typically in requires all certificate changes be in Privacy Enhanced Mail (PEM) format.
+Okta typically requires all certificate chains to be in Privacy Enhanced Mail (PEM) format.

 When chained, groupings of certificates resemble:

-You must create a chain containing each certificate, starting with all intermediate certificates followed by the entity certificate, but excluding the trusted CA root certificate.
+You must create a chain that contains each certificate, starting with all intermediate certificates followed by the entity certificate, but excluding the trusted CA root certificate.
 The root certificate is only required when using self-signed certificate chains.
 For EAP-TTLS or EAP-GTC, also include the entity private key.

-Generally, Okta requires certificates in PEM format.
 If you have received or generated certificates in another format they may need to be converted to PEM before being concatenated and then uploaded.
-Various tools can be used to convert a certificate from one format to another, including openssl.
+Tools like openssl can convert a certificate from one format to another.

-The following examples show converting various formats to .PEM.
+The following examples demonstrate converting various formats to .PEM.

 Additionally, EAP-TTLS and EAP-GTC protocols support pfx and p12 formats, which allow the specification of a password to protect an associated private key.

-Multiple additional input and conversions also exist.
+Multiple additional input and conversion options exist.
 See the openssl documentation and the openssl man page for more information.